cjdrake/pyeda/doc/source/2llm.rst

 Minimize Truth Tables
 =====================

-An expression is a *completely* specific function.
+An expression is a *completely* specified function.
 Sometimes, instead of minimizing an existing expression, you instead start with only a truth table that maps inputs in :math:`{0, 1}` to outputs in :math:`{0, 1, *}`, where :math:`*` means "don't care".